andymeneely/victory-point-salad/docs/Instructions.md

 Players also have a Tableau of cards that have been played in front of them.
 Some of these cards are simply victory points, other may have bonuses.
 The cards should be face-up, but can be arranged however the player wants (opponents may ask for cards on the Tableau to be shown).
 There are no restrictions on the number of cards you can have on your Tableau.

-Special Purchase Pile: this is a rotating group of cards that you place into your Hand.
+  * Special Purchase Pile: this is a rotating group of cards that you place into your Hand.
 Cards will cycle through quickly.
-Resource Purchase Pile: this is a rotating group of cards that you place directly into their Tableau.
+  * Resource Purchase Pile: this is a rotating group of cards that you place directly into their Tableau.
 Cards will cycle through quickly.
-Engine Purchase Pile: these cards are always available to place in your hand.
+  * Engine Purchase Pile: these cards are always available to place in your hand.
+  * Point Ladders: these are markers for which rung of the ladder you are on

 Gameplay
 ========